tongc/pride-london-web/README.md

 3. Install nvm from [here](https://github.com/creationix/nvm)
 4. Make sure you're using the correct version of node `nvm use`
 5. Ensure you have [yarn](https://yarnpkg.com/en/docs/install) installed.
+6. Run yarn in the root directory to pull in dependencies.

 ## ENVIRONMENT VARIABLES